Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation

-\paragraph{(2) Reward Hacking Becomes Easier.} Ineffective updates push the model towards "easier paths to high rewards" that do not genuinely solve the task, such as catering to scorer preferences, excessive explanation, or formatted outputs.
-This often leads to improvements in offline metrics but a decline in real task quality, particularly evident in out-of-distribution (OOD) evaluations.
+\paragraph{(2) Reward hacking becomes easier.} Ineffective updates push the model toward paths that obtain high reward more easily without genuinely solving the task, such as catering to evaluator preferences, over-explaining, or formatting outputs in a particular way.
+This often improves offline metrics while degrading true task quality, especially in out-of-distribution evaluations.

-\paragraph{(3) Pseudo-Feature Overfitting: Transferable Reasoning Operator Learning Blocked.} When credit assignment is incorrect, the model is more likely to learn dataset biases, prompt triggers, or surface correlations rather than transferable reasoning operators.
-This results in apparent stability on training or same-distribution validation, but significantly worsens cross-task transfer and robustness.
+\paragraph{(3) Overfitting to spurious features blocks the learning of transferable reasoning operators.} When credit assignment is incorrect, the model is more likely to learn dataset biases, prompt triggers, or surface correlations rather than transferable reasoning operators.
+This can yield stable performance on the training set or in-distribution validation set while substantially reducing cross-task transfer and robustness.

-\subsection{Memory Stability: Catastrophic Forgetting and Capability Drift}
+\subsection{Memory stability: catastrophic forgetting and capability drift}

-\paragraph{(1) Catastrophic Forgetting: Existing Capabilities Damaged by Ineffective Perturbations.} Ineffective updates apply continuous perturbations to many parameters, disrupting the structural integrity of existing capabilities, particularly those related to "fragile balances" such as language fluency, factual consistency, and alignment behavior.
-Empirically, this often manifests as an increase in some benchmarks while seemingly unrelated capabilities degrade without explanation.
+\paragraph{(1) Catastrophic forgetting: existing capabilities are damaged by ineffective perturbations.} Ineffective updates impose persistent perturbations on many parameters and damage the structural integrity of existing capabilities, especially capabilities associated with fragile equilibria such as linguistic fluency, factual consistency, and aligned behavior.
+Empirically, this often appears as improvement on some benchmarks together with unexplained degradation of seemingly unrelated capabilities.

-\paragraph{(2) Capability Drift and Non-reproducibility: High Sensitivity to Random Seeds/Batches.} When training is dominated by ineffective updates, the optimization trajectory behaves more like a random walk with momentum, leading to significantly different results for the same setup under different random seeds, poor version stability, frequent regression test failures, and increased engineering maintenance costs.
+\paragraph{(2) Capability drift and irreproducibility: high sensitivity to seeds and batches.} When training is dominated by ineffective updates, the optimization trajectory resembles a momentum-driven random walk.
+The same setting can then produce substantially different outcomes under different random seeds, unstable model versions, frequent regression-test failures, and higher engineering maintenance cost.

-\subsection{Resources and Engineering: Exploding Costs and Increased Difficulty of Subsequent Corrections}
+\subsection{Resources and engineering: higher cost and harder subsequent correction}

-\paragraph{(1) Diminishing Marginal Returns: Less Effective Progress for the Same Computational Budget.} The accumulation of learning tax is equivalent to consuming expensive online sampling tokens and optimization steps on updates with no net gain, significantly lowering sample efficiency and increasing training costs.
+\paragraph{(1) Diminishing marginal returns: less effective progress under the same compute budget.} Accumulated learning tax is equivalent to spending expensive online sampling tokens and optimization steps on updates with no net gain, substantially lowering sample efficiency and increasing training cost.